 The Ohio State University College of Engineering’s vision is to be the leader in the discovery, innovation, and education in engineering and architecture among public land grant universities, recognizing that diversity, equity, and inclusion are essential components of our excellence.
-Under the leadership of Dean Ayanna Howard and Assistant Dean and Chief Diversity Officer, Lisa Barclay a new council for justice, equity, diversity and inclusion (JEDI) will begin July 1, 2022.
+Under the leadership of Dean Ayanna Howard and Assistant Dean and Chief Diversity Officer, Lisa Barclay a new council for justice, equity, diversity, and inclusive excellence (JEDI) will begin July 1, 2022.
 A full term of service is two years.

-The Mission of the Justice, Equity, Diversity, and Inclusion Council is to support the Dean and senior leadership in identifying actionable inclusive excellence activities for faculty, staff, and students; monitoring the progress of COE inclusive excellence strategic plans; and recommending promising practices to promote an environment that is just, equitable, welcomes diversity and inclusive for all members of the college community.
+The JEDI Mission is to support the Dean and senior leadership in identifying actionable inclusive excellence activities for faculty, staff, and students; monitoring the progress of COE inclusive excellence strategic plans; and recommending promising practices to promote an environment that is just, equitable, welcomes diversity and inclusive for all members of the college community.

-Leveraging the Inclusive Excellence framework the JEDI Council will have three primary focus areas:
+Leveraging the Inclusive Excellence framework the council will have three primary focus areas:

-- Accountability (Access and Success/Institutional Infrastructure): collaborate with departmental and unit level inclusive excellence council/diversity committees to review and assess current COE/KSA and department inclusive excellence action plans and use of metrics to evaluate JEDI effort level and progress.
+- Accountability (Access and Success/Institutional Infrastructure): collaborate with departmental and unit-level inclusive excellence council/diversity committees to review and assess current COE/KSA and department inclusive excellence/diversity initiatives and track progress on Buckeye Portal goals.